The short answer is "yes", but we'll explain.

-For those familiar with the Arts & Crafts time slots at sleepaway camps or multi-activity day camps, we understand where this thinking may come from.
-In a craft setting, campers put the pieces together to create a specific project outcome.
+For those familiar with the Arts & Crafts time slots at sleepaway camps or multi-activity day camps, we understand where the question may come from.
+In a craft setting, campers put the pieces together to create a specific project outcome, a specific product.
 Say, the project is making a caterpillar with clothes pin, pom-pom balls, googly eyes, and maybe some colorful pipe cleaners if you’re feeling fancy.
-Clothes pin caterpillars can be a fun project, but there are only so many clothes pin caterpillars one can make before it gets old and that number probably lies somewhere between 1-2 for young attention spans.
+Clothes pin caterpillars can be a fun project, and maybe you could switch up the colors of the pom-poms, but this project will basically be the same thing if you were to do it more than once.

 While these types of projects have their place in kids’ activities and while learning to follow directions is certainly beneficial, these are not the type of projects we do in our summer art camps (or any of our classes, workshops, or on-site enrichment classes).
 Because our summer art camps (and classes, workshops, and on-site enrichment classes) focus on the process of creating art and on building of artistic skills, our students are given tools to practice creative problem solving and using imagination in every piece of work they do, instead of simply following a prescribed list of tasks.